You’ve all heard it, folks.

-President Donald Trump quickly announced Amy Coney Barrett as her replacement.
-This caused a furor online due to Barrett’s decidedly conservative learnings, in stark contrast to Ginsburg’s liberal inclinations.
+President Donald Trump has already announced Amy Coney Barrett as her replacement.
+This is already causing a furor online due to Barrett’s decidedly conservative learnings, in stark contrast to Ginsburg’s liberal inclinations.

-I’m not writing this article with the template of partisan politics.
-Granted, said politics play a role in Supreme Court Justice selections and confirmation hearings.
+This article won’t be written with the template of partisan politics.
+Granted, they do play a role in Supreme Court Justice selections and confirmation hearings.

-They also play a role in predicting how each Justice will vote on particular cases (even though, in theory, that’s not how it’s supposed to be).
+They also play a role in predicting how each Justice will vote on particular cases (even though, in theory, that’s not how it’s supposed to play out).

-For people living outside the US, who may be feeling lost, I’ll explain this as succinctly as I can.
+For people living outside the US, who may or may not be feeling lost so far, I’ll explain this as succinctly as I can.

 The United States Supreme Court is the most powerful court in the country.
-If there’s a disputed case or lawsuit in the lower courts, the Court has the option of taking it up and making a final ruling.
+If there’s a court case or lawsuit being disputed in the lower courts, the SC has the option of taking it up and making a final ruling on it.

 If they choose not to review the case, then the lower court’s ruling stands.

-The Supreme Court, made up of nine judges (or “Justices”), has the final, ultimate say which cannot be disputed.
-Their rulings create a precedent for any and all future similar cases (we call this “stare decisis”, meaning “let the decision stand”).
+The Supreme Court, made up of 9 judges (or “Justices”), has the final, ultimate say which cannot be disputed.
+Their rulings create a precedent for any and all future similar cases (we call this “stare decisis”).

-Their purpose is to determine whether a law (or application of said law) adheres to the Constitution. (i.e. “Is this law what the Founders wanted?”
+Their purpose is to determine whether a particular law (or application of a law) adheres to the country’s Constitution. (i.e. “Is this law what the Founders wanted?”
 “Would the Founders be cool with this?”)

 The Court has the authority to strike down an existing law if it’s deemed “unconstitutional.”

-In theory, the Court Justices are supposed to be unbiased and impartial so as to make fair rulings.
+In theory, the Justices on the Court are supposed to be unbiased and impartial so as to make fair rulings.
+IN THEORY.

-What I’ve learned about political theories, over the years, is they NEVER take the human condition into account.
+What I’ve learned about political theories is they NEVER take the human condition into account.